When it comes to customer communication, email templates are a marketer’s best friend.

 Onboarding Email Template Tips:

-- Make it timely – this should be sent a few days after they’ve signed up and received their welcome email
+- Make it timely – This should be sent a few days after they’ve signed up and received their welcome subscriber email

 - Present a few of your best features (that they may not know about yet)